 Raiford Gafney, 11:15 am

-Every first and third Sunday of the month, we offer the ministry of laying on of hands in the small chapel in our nave during the Eucharist (Communion).
+From time to time, we offer the ministry of laying on of hands in the small chapel in our nave during the Eucharist (Communion).
 Lay volunteers are trained to offer prayers with and for those who request this ministry.

 Laying on of Hands Coordinator